ABDULAZIZ94/quran/README.md

 # Quran

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0. firebase integration
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+Using firebase integration and angular material ui

 ## Development server